 We got through screening 2 more of our worm bins!
 They are so easy to manage but screening and separating the worms does take time.
 It's so worth it though as it adds much nutrition into the soil.
 Each bin gives us almost a full wheelbarrow of worm castings.

 Since the weather has been so nice and hot we have taken the cover off of the tomato tunnel and put cages and supports on the tomatoes.
 They are getting so big!
 The ones that were donated by Paul have bounced back and are filling out.
-I’ve pruned them a little bit to help with air flow by removing the lower leaves and any that are bunching up in the middle, this will help prevent any mould or disease from forming.
+I've pruned them a little bit to help with air flow by removing the lower leaves and any that are bunching up in the middle, this will help prevent any mold or disease from forming.

 There are 7 videos beginning on June 18/17.
 Enjoy!